asosa1823/asosa1823/README.md

 ### Here is what I am working on!

-- 🔭 I’m currently working on ... getting an entry level role in Information Technology
+- 🔭 I'm currently seeking an entry level position in Information Technology.
+- 🔭 I’m currently working on ...
+Projects that showcase my skills as a Data Analyst.
 - 🌱 I’m currently learning ...
-AWS data Analytics
+AWS data analyatics.
-- 🤔 I’m looking for help with ... projects in data analytics that I can put on my resume.
+- 🤔 I’m looking for help with ... good learning resources and projects to help expand my knoledge in Information Technology.
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [LinkedIn] www.linkedin.com/in/alexsosa1823
 - ⚡ Fun fact: ..
 I coach football